Ruby-Network/rammerhead-old/README.md

 # Archived
-- Please use: https://github.com/ruby-network/rammerhead for and updated version
+- Please use: https://github.com/ruby-network/rammerhead for an updated version

 # Rammerhead